PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 spatial formulas it validates.
 The policy owns channel/layout interpretation, weight-axis search, group selection, and the established conservative fallback;
 the exporter only consumes the selected constructor parameters.
+The corresponding Conv2D family is also centralized here: one layout-candidate search feeds both input pre-permutation and regular/depthwise constructor selection.
+Shape, option, and logical-layout inputs remain explicit, and no ModelIR or emitter state enters this policy boundary.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor